cloudblog004/fantasticfoodies/content/en/posts/2710-recipe-of-perfect-loaded-potato-chicken-bake.md

 - "1 cup green onion diced"
 - "6 tsp butter"
 recipeinstructions:
 - "Preheat oven to 450°.
-Wash &amp; cube potatoes, put into a bowl &amp; set aside."
+Wash & cube potatoes, put into a bowl & set aside."
-- "In a seperate bowl add paprika, salt, black pepper &amp; garlic powder.
+- "In a seperate bowl add paprika, salt, black pepper & garlic powder.
 Set aside!
-In another seperate bowl mix olive oil &amp; hot sauce.
+In another seperate bowl mix olive oil & hot sauce.
 Now combine both bowls, mix well."
-- "Pour cubed potatoes into sauce mixture &amp; evenly coat the potatoes."
+- "Pour cubed potatoes into sauce mixture & evenly coat the potatoes."
 - "In a sprayed cassarole dish spoon out potatoes.
 Try to keep as much of the sauce mix in the bowl as possible."
 - "Now put potatoes in the oven, stirring every 10-15 mins.
 Bake for about 40 mins."
 - "While potatoes are cooking, cube chicken breasts.
-Add breasts to remaining sauce &amp; evenly coat.
-Then dice up onion &amp; add to the chicken &amp; sauce."
+Add breasts to remaining sauce & evenly coat.
+Then dice up onion & add to the chicken & sauce."
-- "In seperate bowl combine cheese, green onions &amp; bacon bits."
+- "In seperate bowl combine cheese, green onions & bacon bits."
 - "Once potatoes are almost tender, add chicken mix on top of poatoes, cook for about 20 mins covered."
-- "On top of chicken sprinkle cheese mix &amp; place back in the oven uncovered for another 15-20 mins."
+- "On top of chicken sprinkle cheese mix & place back in the oven uncovered for another 15-20 mins."
 - "When serving you may add additional hot sauce, blue cheese or ranch dressing but this is optional.
 ENJOY!"
 - "Ready to serve and ENJOY!"
 categories: